airalab/robonomics.academy/courses/en/online-courses/smart-home-course/4-b-gateway-setup-robonomics-sls-gateway.md

 <li>

-Add your broker address (address of the Raspberry Pi with Home Assistant in local network, you can find it in [Fing](https://www.fing.com/products)  <code>ip -a</code> command on your RPi), port (default is 1883) your broker username and password (which you have created earlier) and the topic name (you can choose any).
+Add your broker address (address of the Raspberry Pi with Home Assistant in local network, you can find it with [Fing](https://www.fing.com/products) app or using <code>ip -a</code> command on your RPi), port (default is 1883) your broker username and password (which you have created earlier) and the topic name (you can choose any).
 Also, the Raspberry Pi IP address must be static.

 Don't forget to click <code>Enable</code> and  <code>Retain states</code>.